kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * there was a failed attempt to remove this particular node, in which case Cluster Autoscaler will wait for extra 5 minutes before considering it for removal again,

-* using large custom value for `--scale-down-delay-after-delete` or `--scan-interval`, which delays CA action.
+* using large custom value for `--scale-down-delay-after-delete` or `--scan-interval`, which delays CA action,

+* node is requested with high CPU/memory.

 ### How to set PDBs to enable CA to move kube-system pods?